By: Joanna Carbajal

 Not only does plastic affect our ocean, but also our health.
 Plastic contains Dichlorodiphenyltrichloroethane (DDT) and Polychlorinated biphenyls (PCB), which are toxic chemicals.
 When plastic is dumped into the ocean, the plastic doesn’t biodegrade so fish eat them, and then they end up on our dinner plates.

-- PLA is bringing 3D printing closer to full green sustainability since it is plant based.
+- PLA is bringing 3D printing closer to full green sustainability since it is plant-based.

 - Filamentive partners with expert polymer extrusion firms so that only homogenous waste is used to be remanufactured into recycled PLA filament.

-- Keene Village Plastics and 3DPrintlife create first complete line of eco-friendly ABS, PETG & Performance rPET 3D filaments.
+- Keene Village Plastics and 3DPrintlife create a first complete line of eco-friendly ABS, PETG & Performance rPET 3D filaments.
 Such filament has a bio-additive that allows bacteria to break ABS more easily.
 The spool is also made from 100% recycled cardboard.

 - Algix 3D makes filament from algae that have been genetically modified and processes to produce polymers.